Our Board of Directors

 Amanda’s love for animals is what initially drew her to EHS.
-After learning more about the organization’s goal to not only provide basic food and shelter but their dedication to improve the relationships between companion animals and the community, she has been part of the Board of Directors for over two years.
+After learning more about the organization’s goal to not only provide basic food and shelter but their dedication to improving the relationships between companion animals and the community, she proudly joined the Board of Directors.

 Participating and helping advise on several other boards since 2014 along with her experience as a Chartered Accountant and Certified Fraud Examiner, Amanda brings a unique perspective on risk mitigation.
 With specializations in forensic investigations, fraud awareness training, anti-fraud/anti-corruption programs and controls, and litigation/dispute services, she desires to help position the organization as the new standard for animal welfare and build upon its great reputation.

 Camping since she could crawl, Amanda’s appreciation for animals began at a young age.
-Currently, the proud pet guardian of two rambunctious Maine Coon cats, Gir and Mini Moose, she enjoys spending spare time drawing, kayaking, and on camping trips with her husband and their family’s newest camper – their young son.
+Currently, the proud pet guardian of two rambunctious Maine Coon cats, Gir and Mini Moose, she enjoys spending spare time drawing, kayaking, and on camping trips with her husband and their family’s newest campers – their two young sons.

 Connect with Onita:

-A new addition to the Board, Onita was drawn by the meaningful local impact that EHS has in the Edmonton region for both people and pets.
-She seeks to leverage her skills and network of connections to assist EHS to achieve its mission with her experience as a seasoned business development executive and a previous member of the Goodwill Board of Directors.
+Onita joined the board after being drawn by the meaningful local impact that EHS has in the Edmonton region for both people and pets.
+She seeks to leverage her skills and network of connections to assist EHS in achieving its mission with her experience as a seasoned business development executive and a previous member of the Goodwill Board of Directors.

 Not able to recall a time in her life where she didn’t have a furry or feathered friend by her side, Onita loves spending time with her two Terrier crosses, Fresno (an EHS alumni originally part of the California Cuties initiative) and Archie.
 Onita also enjoys rejuvenating old spaces, and on sunny days she can be found bird watching or playing golf.